associacaosilo/silo.org.br/_pages/people/05moises_en.md

 ref: bio-moises
 lang: en
 ---

-Caribeño de Cartagena.
-Educador e investigador social, formado de la facultad de ciencias sociales de la Universidad de Cartagena y con estudios en sociología en la Escuela de Ciencias Sociales, Artes y Humanidades -ECSAH- UNAD.

-Trabajador humanitario en zonas de conflictos sociales y armados; se ha desempeñado como jefe de programas sociales de agremiaciones nacionales del sector privado y como asesor de organismos internacionales.
+Moisés Medrano is Caribbean from Cartagena.
+He is an educator and social investigator, with a Social Sciences degree from the Universidad de Cartagena and with sociological studies from the Escuela de Ciencias Sociales, Artes y Humanidades -ECSAH- UNAD.
+He is a humanitarian worker in armed social conflict zones; he has headed social programs of national private sector groups and assisted international bodies.